eriakul/Complexity_Science_Project_1/reports/draft_report.md

 One limitation of this model is that it requires real-world data.
 Using this method, unmodified, to simulate a nation- or world-wide epidemic would be infeasible, since it would require millions, or billions, of people to wear transponders.
 Some amount of graph generation or approximation could be used, producing a hybrid model which could be more accurate than existing algorithmically-generated graphs but still feasible.

 Another, related limitation is that the data is collected over a single day.
 Day-to-day interaction patterns vary, and so there will be noise in the data if only one day is analyzed.
 Again, doing this perfectly would require an arbitrarily large investment, but approximations could be made.
 For instance, transponders could be worn on a few days distributed across a year, and interaction frequencies could be averaged across the different datasets.

-[ TODO: More on this, and on outside interactions, limitations of SEIR model, computational feasability]

 # Extension